Most Puerto Ricans without power, many sleep outdoors after quakes

 “Horrible, horrible, horrible, horrible, everything fell on top of us,” said Josefina Pacheco who ran out onto the street during the quakes.
 “It’s really hard to see so many houses around you on the ground.”

-Power was not expected to be restored to the whole island until the weekend after quakes knocked out its main generating plant and damaged energy infrastructure, the head of the AEE electricity agency, Jose Ortiz, told El Nuevo Dia newspaper.
+Power was not expected to be restored to the whole island until the weekend after quakes knocked out its main generating facility, the Costa Sur plant, and damaged other energy infrastructure.

+It will take at least a year to repair Costa Sur, which up until Tuesday supplied about a quarter of Puerto Rico’s power, the head of the AEE electricity agency, Jose Ortiz, told El Nuevo Dia newspaper.

 About 600,000 of the island’s 1.5 million customers had power on Wednesday, up from 100,000 on Tuesday night, and the island was generating 955 megawatts of electricity, well short of the 2,300 megawatts it needed, AEE said on Twitter.